These WWII Stories of Heroism Will Make You See Dunkirk in a Whole New Light

 Joseph Pronechen is staff writer with the National Catholic Register since 2005.
 His articles have appeared regularly in a number of national publications including Columbia magazine, Faith and Family, Catholic Digest, and Marian Helper.
 His religion features have also appeared in Fairfield County Catholic and in one of Connecticut’s largest news dailies.
 He holds BS and MS degrees and formerly taught English and courses in film study that he developed at a Catholic high school in Connecticut.
 Joseph and his wife Mary reside in Connecticut.

-The story of Dunkirk, with all its heroism and what many called the “Miracle of Dunkirk,” bolstered the hopes and morale of the British as defeat seemed behind the door closing on them in France in World War II’s early days.
-The move Dunkirk is a tribute to the fortitude of the people who snatched from the surrounding enemy and brought to the safety of Britain as many soldiers as they could in a few days.
+The story of Dunkirk — with all of its heroism and what many called the “Miracle of Dunkirk” — bolstered the hopes and morale of the British as defeat seemed behind the door closing on them in France in World War II’s early days.
+The movie Dunkirk is a tribute to the fortitude of the local people to snatch from the surrounding enemy and bring to the safety of the Britain as many soldiers as they could in a few days.

-The eve before the operations began on May 26 King George VI declared a national day of prayer.
-Miraculously, between then and June 4 the British saved 338,226 stranded in France — nearly 200,000 of the British Expeditionary Forces (BEF) and 140,000 Allied French, Polish and Belgian military.
+The eve before the operations began, on May 26, King George VI declared a national day of prayer.
+Miraculously, between then and June 4, the British saved 338,226 stranded in France — nearly 200,000 British Expeditionary Forces (BEF) and 140,000 Allied French, Polish and Belgian military.

 Yet 13 days later, this triumph was followed by a horrible tragedy.

-History records the triumph of the evacuation (code-named “Operation Dynamo”) as does the movie Dunkirk, which waits to do so until after the relentless barrage of harrowing moments and terrible losses one after the other before help arrives.
-But something the movie cannot bring to light is the event that followed two weeks later during a second evacuation of military personnel and civilians.
+History records the triumph of this code-named “Operation Dynamo,” as does the movie Dunkirk, which waits to do so until after the relentless barrage of harrowing moments and terrible losses — one after the other — before help arrives.
+But something the movie cannot bring to light is the evacuation event that followed two weeks later during a second evacuation of military personnel and civilians.

-This next round of evacuations took place June 15-25 near Saint-Nazaire.
+This next round of evacuations took place June 15-25 near St. Nazaire.

 There, on June 17, 1940, Britain was to suffer its greatest maritime disaster of all time.
-It, too, became a time of heroism and sacrifice — highlighted by two Catholic military chaplains.
+It, too, became a time of heroism and sacrifice, highlighted by two Catholic military chaplains.

-But in the euphoria of the moment, the debacle of June 17 was hushed up on orders from the government so that the people’s high morale boosted by Dunkirk would not burst if they heard what happened to the Lancastria.
+But in the euphoria of the moment, the debacle of June 17 was hushed up on orders from the government so that the people’s high morale boosted by Dunkirk would not burst by hearing what happened to the Lancastria.

 The Ship

-Although the Lancastria had been a British Cunard luxury liner from the day it was launched in 1922.
+The Lancastria had been a British Cunard luxury liner from the day it was launched in 1922.
 Even the Catholic Boy Scouts of Ireland had chartered Lancastria for a pilgrimage to Rome.
-That June 17 the military and civilians boarding the ship were going on no pleasure cruise.
+But that June 17 the military and civilians boarding the ship were going on no pleasure cruise.

-When World War II commenced, in April 1940 the Lancastria was converted into a troopship.
-Less than two months later she was ordered to join Operation Ariel for the continuing evacuation of troops, British nationals, and RAF personnel still needing to leave France.
-The Lancastria headed to Saint-Nazaire, over 420 miles to the southwest of Dunkirk, to pick up the evacuees.
+When World War II commenced, in April 1940, the Lancastria was converted into a troopship.
+Less than two months later, she was ordered to join Operation Ariel for the continuing evacuation of troops, British nationals and Royal Air Force (RAF) personnel still needing to leave France.
+The Lancastria headed to St. Nazaire, more than 420 miles to the southwest of Dunkirk, to pick up the evacuees.
 She arrived on June 16.

-The Lancastria’s limit was 2,200 passengers, plus a crew of over 350, but the Royal Navy gave the captain orders to cram and squeeze as many as possible onto the ship, “without regard to the limits laid down by international law.”
+The Lancastria’s limit was 2,200 passengers, plus a crew of more than 350, but the Royal Navy gave the captain orders to cram as many as possible onto the ship, “without regard to the limits laid down by international law.”

 One official source noted that a soldier heard the captain and his chief officer say that 6,700 people were aboard the ship already, and the small vessel bringing more evacuees would be the last he could allow.
 Other estimates go as high as possibly 9,000 people aboard.

 Suddenly, German bombers appeared.
-They were unchallenged because at the time Royal Air Force (RAF) fighters were at the other end of their patrol perimeter.
-An hour earlier the bombers had hit a ship half a mile from the Lancastria.
+They were unchallenged because, at the time, Royal Air Force fighters were at the other end of their patrol perimeter.
+An hour earlier, the bombers had hit a ship half a mile from the Lancastria.
 As the largest ship at the evacuation and anchored a few miles offshore, the Lancastria became a prime target.

 The Disaster

-At 3:48 p.m. the Lancastria suffered three direct hits by bombers.
-One bomb exploded down the second hold where 800 RAF personnel were jam-packed.
+At 3:48pm, the Lancastria suffered three direct hits by bombers.
+One bomb exploded down the second hold, where 800 RAF personnel were jam-packed.
 A fourth bomb went down the smokestack into the ship’s innards, killing hundreds and causing 1,400 tons of crude oil to be released into the water around the ship.

-In only 20 minutes, suffering such massive damage the Lancastria keeled over and sank bow first.
+In only 20 minutes, after suffering such massive damage, the Lancastria keeled over and sank bow first.

-Those able to escape had to deal with the great distance from shore, the heavy oil slicks, and the German planes that came back again and again to strafe survivors and to set the leaked oil ablaze too, killing as many as they could.
+Those able to escape had to deal with the great distance from shore, the heavy oil slicks, and the German planes that came back again and again to strafe survivors and to set the leaked oil ablaze, too, killing as many as they could.

 Smaller vessels in the area that had been ferrying the evacuees from shore to the larger ships like the Lancastria tried to rescue as many as possible.
-In all, 2,477 survived the disaster, the youngest being a 2-year-old girl with her parents who also lived.
+In all, 2,477 survived the disaster, the youngest being a 2-year-old girl with her parents, who also lived.

-Because there wasn’t an exact number count of those aboard the Lancastria, it was impossible to get the precise figure of how many were lost.
-Some sources say up to 5,800 or even 6,500 who died, taking into account the possible 9,000 on board.
+Because there wasn’t an exact number count of those aboard the Lancastria, it was impossible to get the precise figure of how many souls were lost.
+Some sources say up to 5,800, or even 6,500, died, taking into account the possible 9,000 on board.
 Subtracting the 2,477 known survivors from that report overhearing the captain say 6,700 were aboard and he was accepting only one more boatload, puts the figure at over 4,200 souls lost.

-A sea-front memorial was erected nearly 50 years later at the shore in “memory of more than 4,000 who died and in commemoration of the people of Saint-Nazaire and surrounding districts who saved many lives, tended wounded and gave a Christian burial to victims.”
+A sea-front memorial was erected nearly 50 years later at the shore in “memory of more than 4,000 who died and in commemoration of the people of St. Nazaire and surrounding districts who saved many lives, tended wounded and gave a Christian burial to victims.”

 Chaplain’s Greater Love